jarmo/candalf/README.md

 To use Candalf to cast spells to a clean system, the following requirements need to be met:

 * System should be running a **supported** OS;
-* SSH server should be running at port **22** and it should be accessible from your machine;
+* SSH server should be running on port **22** and it should be accessible from your machine;
 * Logging in with **root password** over SSH should be allowed and enabled;
-* `rsync` needs to be installed on the current system (it will be installed automatically on the remote system when needed).
+* `rsync` needs to be installed on the current system (it will be installed automatically on the remote system when needed);
+* `bash` needs to be installed on the current system.

 When SSH server is running on a non-standard port already and/or password login is disabled then it is still possible to use Candalf, but some extra steps